 If you have IBS, don’t miss this!
-I’ll be describing how to feel better inside of a week at the end of this post.
-You can learn more immediately by joining my free online community at RecoveryfromIBS.com.
-You can also see a video replay of me describing this information in the group!
+I’ll be describing how to feel better inside of a week at the end of this post sharing an overview of SIBO (the signs, symptoms, causes, testing, interventions, treatment, and maintenance of remission).

 If you’re just finding your way to my website, my name is Erin Skinner.
-I am a RD trained in integrative and functional medicine.
+I am a Registered Dietitian trained in integrative and functional nutrition.
 I have a private practice where I specialize in treating IBS.

 This is the first of a 3-part series on IBS – the causes, testing, treatment, and maintenance.